KimieCrafter/Deep-Learning-Project/README.md

 ## 🌱 Overview

-This dataset is part of a Kaggle competition focused on leveraging AI to analyze hyperspectral agricultural data beyond the visible light spectrum.
-The goal is to predict the test.csv and put the respective predicted % using regression to the test.csv
+Welcome to a whole new field of farming — literally beyond what the eye can see.

+This project tackles the Beyond Visible Spectrum dataset provided by Kaggle as part of the AI for Agriculture 2025 challenge.
+The focus?
+Utilizing hyperspectral imaging for agricultural analysis and prediction.

+🔬 Goal:
+Use regression models to predict wheater the plant have rust diseased based on hyperspectral data and fill in the missing prediction values in test.csv.
 ---